DarrenPaulWright/type-enforcer-math/docs/Vector.md

 <br><a name="Vector.isValid"></a>

 #### Vector.isValid(value) ⇒ <code>boolean</code>
-> Determine if something is a valid Vector
+> Determine if a value is a Vector or can be coerced into a vector

 | Param | Type |